 If you love delicious smoothies like this one, also try my Pineapple Green Protein Smoothie!

 - 1 cup orange juice

 - 1 tablespoon matcha green tea powder

-- Put it all in a blender and blend until smooth!
+- 1. Add all of the ingredients to a high-powered blender and blend until completely smooth!

 If you'd like, you can add baby spinach, kale, or blueberries to the smoothie to give it an even more intense antioxidant infusion.

 Add your favorite protein powder to the smoothie for a balanced meal replacement smoothie.